 Fostering investments between United Kingdom and India through conducive tax & regulatory regimes

-This paper, prepared by Jairaj Purandare with assistance from PricewaterhouseCoopers Private Limited, India, identifies tax and regulatory initiatives in the financial services sector that could make investments between India and the UK more attractive and promote measures to provide equal treatment to investors in India and the UK.
+This paper - prepared by Jairaj Purandare, a member of the City of London's Advisory Council for India, with assistance from PricewaterhouseCoopers Private Limited, India - identifies tax and regulatory initiatives in the financial services sector that could make investments between India and the UK more attractive and promote measures to provide equal treatment to investors in India and the UK.
 The paper includes consideration of the Qualified Foreign Investor regime, mutual funds and Foreign Institutional Investors, certainty of tax treatment, capitals gains taxation, General Anti-Avoidance Rules, the Alternative Investment Market, service tax and stamp duty.

 The City of London has published a research report, by the London School of Economics, which explores the trading of four BRIC currencies in the London FX market: the Brazilian real, the Russian ruble, the Indian rupee and the Chinese renminbi.
 This shows that: